Europa League: Frankfurt win in Portugal, ties for Gladbach and Wolfsburg | DW | 03.10.2019

 The hosts were the superior team throughout, dominating possession and restricting the Bundesliga side to very few chances.
 Gladbach were sluggish for much of the contest and lucky to escape with a point.

-Istanbul Basaksehir signalled their intent as early as the third minute, when Danijel Aleksic's beautiful volley forced Yann Sommer into a huge save to his right.
+Istanbul Basaksehir signaled their intent as early as the third minute, when Danijel Aleksic's beautiful volley forced Yann Sommer into a huge save to his right.

-Gladbach were unluck not to get a penalty when the ball struck the arm of Istanbul Basaksehir defender Carlos Ponck in the box, and moments later, Breel Embolo's thumping header forced the home goalkeeper Mert Günok to spring into the air and tip over.
+Gladbach were unlucky not to get a penalty when the ball struck the arm of Istanbul Basaksehir defender Carlos Ponck in the box, and moments later, Breel Embolo's thumping header forced the home goalkeeper Mert Gunok to spring into the air and tip over.

 Edin Visca's assured low finish beyond Sommer was just what the hosts deserved, and had looked to be the winning goal, but Herrmann's close range strike earned the Foals their first point in Europe this season.